French World Cup qualification lifts broadcaster TF1

 "We had assumed for 2014-15 fundamentally no growth ... but we were starting from the assumption that France would not qualify."

-TF1's annual group revenue is expected to drop by 4 percent this year to 2.5 billion euros (2.09 billion pounds), according to the average of analyst forecasts compiled by Thomson Reuters I/B/E/S, before rising 2.8 percent to 2.6 billion euros in 2014.
+TF1's annual group revenue is expected to drop by 4 percent this year to 2.5 billion euros ($3.38 billion), according to the average of analyst forecasts compiled by Thomson Reuters I/B/E/S, before rising 2.8 percent to 2.6 billion euros in 2014.

 For the previous World Cup in 2010, TF1 spent about 120 million euros on broadcasting rights for the tournament in South Africa and barely broke even after re-selling 33 million euros worth of matches, Aspesi said.